+A Dually Truck is a pickup with dual rear wheels on either side.
 Dually trucks are used for a wide variety of jobs, including construction and other commercial applications.
-They may be an added expense, but are often necessary depending on the work.
+They’re known for their towing capacity and they may be an added expense, but are often necessary depending on the work.

-A "dually" truck is a pickup that has dual rear wheels on each side.
+A dually truck is a pickup that has extra wheels on its rear axle on each side.
 These pickup trucks are fitted with heavy-duty brakes, heavy-duty shocks and heavy-duty springs.
 Furthermore, they often run the largest and most powerful engines that the manufacturer offers.
-These pickups are called "one-ton" pickups because of their ability to carry more than 2,000 lbs. in their beds and tow large trailers.
+DRW trucks are called one-ton pickups because of their ability to carry heavy loads more than 2,000 pounds in their beds and tow large trailers.

-Heavy-duty dually trucks are usually used to tow very large trailers, such as horse trailers and fifth-wheel campers.
-Many of these trailers can weigh over 20,000 lbs. fully loaded.
-They are also used in construction to tow heavy machinery and materials, as well as workers to the job site.
+Heavy-duty trucks like these are usually outfitted with gooseneck or fifth-wheel trailer hitches.
+They can be used to tow very large trailers that can weigh over 20,000 pounds fully loaded, such as horse trailers and fifth-wheel campers.
+They can be driven on the highway or taken off-road for heavy-duty work.
+These haulers are also used in construction to tow heavy machinery and materials, as well as bring workers to the job site.
 The flexibility of these trucks to complete a variety of different jobs makes them so useful.